Kannadada Kotyadhipati

-Kannadada Kotyadhipati is an Indian Kannada language quiz game show, produced by BIG Synergy.
+Kannadada Kotyadhipati is an Indian Kannada language Quiz show, produced by BIG Synergy, based on Who Wants to Be a Millionaire?.

 Background

-After a series of fresh ideas in reality and fiction shows the Star Network's Kannada general entertainment channel Asianet Suvarna has announced yet another path breaking reality show - Kannadada Kotyadhipati based on the most popular reality show Who Wants to Be a Millionaire?.
-The show which is meant for a common Kannadiga is one for the biggest reality shows in Kannada television offering the prize money of Rs 1 crore.
+After a series of new ideas in reality and fiction shows, the Star Network's Kannada general entertainment channel, Asianet Suvarna, announced another game show - Kannadada Kotyadhipati based on the game show Who Wants to Be a Millionaire?.
+The show, which is meant for a common Kannadiga, offers the prize money of ten million Rs.
 The format and the rules for the edition of Kannadada Kotyadhipati will be same as the first edition of KBC.
 The show will be anchored by the actor Puneeth Rajkumar.
 Making his debut as an anchor for the first time on television Puneet Rajkumar expressed, "I am excited about being the anchor of this show which will give me an opportunity to interact closely with the common people.
 The format of the show is unique as this gives the common people an opportunity to use their knowledge and change their lives.
 Kannadada Kotyadhipati is produced by Big Synergy the same production house as KBC."

 According to the Business Head of Suvarna, Anup Chandrasekharan, "The Star Network originally brought in KBC to India and made it the most popular reality show in the country.
 We at Suvarna have the best ingredients to make Kannadada Kotiyadipati a successful show."

 There is only one 1 Crore winner till now: Hussain Basha in the second season of the show.